airacommunity/AIRA-User-Guide/F.3.07 Google Calender Activity.md

 -   Select Get Calendar Event: Click on the Google Calendar app, which will display options including the Get Calendar Event app.
 -   Drag and Drop into Workflow: Drag and drop the Get Calendar Event app into the AIRA workflow canvas and connect it to the desired location.
 -   Open App Settings: Double-click on the app to open its settings.
--   Select Connection: Choose the appropriate connection to authenticate with Google Calendar
+-   Select Connection: Choose the appropriate connection to authenticate with Google Calendar.
+If Connection is not available click on add button to create a new connection.
+To know more about connections visit AIRA [Connections](https://github.com/airacommunity/AIRA-User-Guide/blob/main/H.%20Connections.md).
 -   Choose Calendar: Select the calendar from which you want to retrieve events.
 -   Select Event: Specify the event or events you want to retrieve.
 -   Save Settings: Click on the submit button to save the app settings.